August 11, 2023

 In 2024, the Irish government began offering flexible retirement options to people working beyond the State Pension age of 66 to boost their income.

-If you’re an employer in Ireland, here are a few things you should consider:
+Here are a few things you should consider:

 Implement flexible retirement policies: Develop a flexible retirement policy that accommodates and offers multiple options to your employees regarding when and how to access or defer retirement benefits.